Book a Demo!

 def preprocess_function(examples): audio_arrays = [x["array"] for x in examples["audio"]] inputs = feature_extractor( audio_arrays, sampling_rate=feature_extractor.sampling_rate, max_length=16000, truncation=True ) return inputs

 To apply the preprocessing function over the entire dataset, use 🤗 Datasets map function.
 You can speed up map by setting batched=True to process multiple elements of the dataset at once.
-Remove the columns you don't need, and rename intent_class to label because that's the name the model expects:
+Remove unnecessary columns and rename intent_class to label, as required by the model:

 encoded_minds = minds.map(preprocess_function, remove_columns="audio", batched=True) encoded_minds = encoded_minds.rename_column("intent_class", "label")